Cowboys News App [Android]

 2021 Offseason: Did Cowboys Get Better or Worse at Linebacker?

 Thomas was a textbook backup; versatile and capable if called upon.
-March was mostly seen on social teams but was trusted to be a depth player despite the chronic issues at linebacker.
+March was mostly seen on social teams but was trusted to be a depth player despite the chronic injury issues at linebacker.

 2021 Offseason Movement at LB